 How are the results of our work making the world safer, saner and more livable?

-Circles are the perfect metaphor and organizing model for iterative processes and for consolidating and sharing our learning.
-How can you map a project or phase of your business to a circle and gain insight from the questions offered?
+Circles are a highly useful metaphor and organizing model for iterative processes and for consolidating and sharing our learning.
+How might you map a project or phase of your business to this circle and gain practical insights from the questions offered?